Sebazzz/NetUnitTestComparison/README.md

 # The .NET Test Framework comparison

 Comparison between MSTest 10.0 (VS2015), NUnit 3.2.1 and XUnit.NET 2.1.
-This repository is accompanied by [a blog post](http://damsteen.nl/blog/2016/06/05/ordered-tests-with-nunit-mstest-xunit-pt1).
+This repository is accompanied by [a series of blog posts](http://damsteen.nl/blog/2016/06/05/ordered-tests-with-nunit-mstest-xunit-pt1).

+Regarding ordering: Please also check the branches of this project.
+Progress has been made implementing test ordering in NUnit.

 Run tests using: